Protecting Cool, Clean Water in Working Forests on

 It took two years and 36,000 Np basins to identify the 17 Np basins selected for the Hardrock study which met the specific criteria of:

-Once a pool of sites was chosen, the entire basin was harvested except for the four experimental buffer treatments and the Before, After, Control, Impact (BACI) approach was used to see how amphibians and water temperature responded to these extreme conditions.
+Once a pool of sites was chosen, the entire basin was harvested except for the three experimental buffer treatments and the Before, After, Control, Impact (BACI) approach was used to see how amphibians and water temperature responded to these extreme conditions.

 To be responsive to the study results and avoid whole basin harvests greater than 30 acres, a continuous 75′ buffer is proposed for the entire length of the Np stream if the entire basin is harvested in a 5-year period.
 Most of the Caucuses agree on this proposal.
 To address stakeholder concerns that entire Np basins could be harvested with multiple entries, landowners and counties propose that if 85% of the Np basin greater than 30 acres is harvested within a 5-year period, a 75′ continuous buffer will be required for the full length of the Np stream.